-Hopefully, you’ve already picked up our “Anyone Can Draw the World” package.
+Hopefully, you’ve already picked up our “Anyone Can Draw the World” PDF package or Video course.
 It’s a collection of digital downloads that show you, step-by-step, HOW to draw each geographical area.
 My files also include detailed and simplified maps, ideal for tracing, coloring, labeling, or studying.

 If you’re part of a Classical Conversations Challenge A community, you’ll receive a Challenge Guide with a 30-week schedule telling you which region to draw which week.
 If you are not part of CC, you can download my schedule suggestion below.
 There’s an option for a 30-week school year and a 36-week school year.

-My schedule is a little different than CC based on our experience and what worked best for our family.
+My schedule is a little different than CC’s based on my experience and what worked best for our family.
 For example, my schedule doesn’t separate the weeks you learn country names from the weeks you learn physical features.
-We instead decided to focus primarily on country and city names (and state names in the US).
+We instead decided to focus primarily on country and city names (and state/territory names in the US, Canada, and Australia).
 When we did learn some of the region’s physical features, we simply added them alongside the names of the countries and cities.

 What to Actually Do Each Day